asyncapi/generator/docs/asyncapi-file.md

     A --> D
   end
   ```

-> :bulb: **Remember**
->
-> When you are writing your template, you get access to the specification file in two different forms; the `originalAsyncAPI`, which is a stringified version of the AsyncAPI file provided as input, without any modifications, and `asyncapi` (`AsyncAPIDocument` type), which is an object with a set of functions, coming from AsyncAPI Parser, that make it easier to access contents of AsyncAPI file.
+The AsyncAPI file's content is accessible to you while writing your template in two distinct ways:
+1. The `originalAsyncAPI`, which is a stringified version of the AsyncAPI file provided as input, without any modifications.
+2. The `asyncapi` (`AsyncAPIDocument`) which is an object with a set of functions and properties, that comes as a result of the AsyncAPI Parser manipulating the `originalAyncAPI` .The `asyncapi` methods and parameters make it easier to access contents of AsyncAPI file in your templates.

-> :memo: **Note:**
-> Check out the structure of [asyncapiDocument](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser+AsyncAPIDocument)
+> Check out the structure of the [AsyncAPIDocument](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser+AsyncAPIDocument)

 In the following sections, you will learn how to use either the **originalAsyncAPI** or the **asyncapi** in your template.

 #### Method 1: `originalAsyncAPI` and Template
-One way of using the contents of AsyncAPI file inside your template files is by using its stringified version that reflects exactly the same contents as the file provided as an input.
-You can access this stringified AsyncAPI file directly in your templates through `originalAsyncAPI` variable.
-You also have access to it in [hooks](hooks.md) functionality because `originalAsyncAPI` is also a part of the Generator instance that is passed to hooks so that you can access it like `generator.originalAsyncAPI`.
+One way of using the contents of AsyncAPI file inside your template files is by using its stringified version that reflects exactly the same contents as the AsyncAPI file provided as an input to the AsyncAPI Generator CLI.
+You can access this stringified AsyncAPI file directly in your templates using the `originalAsyncAPI` variable.
+You also have access to it in [hooks](hooks.md) functionality because `originalAsyncAPI` is also a part of the Generator instance that is passed to hooks so that you can access it usimg `generator.originalAsyncAPI`.

 ```
 //example usecase for using stringified AsyncAPI file inside template hooks